David Comes to Life: Reception

 David Comes to Life has received overwhelmingly positive reviews.
 On the review aggregate Metacritic, the album has a score of 86 out of 100, indicating "Universal acclaim."

 The A.V.
 Clubs Steven Hyden gave the album a grade of "A," writing: "For a highfalutin concept record, the component parts of David Comes To Life are downright catchy.
 They're also bracingly potent and screamingly vital; David Comes To Life is the work of a band openly aspiring to be great, and pulling it off."
 Brian Raftery of Spin also praised the album, writing "[David Comes to Life] is one of the most overly complicated hard-rock records of the past ten years.
 It's also one of the best."
 Pitchforks Larry Fitzmaurice gave the album a Best New Music designation, commenting on the album's length: "David Comes to Life is absolutely worth the commitment, a convincing demonstration of what can happen when a band works without limitations."
 AllMusic's Jason Lymangrover wrote "Guest backing vocalists Kurt Vile, Jennifer Castle, and Madeline Follin give the songs a hint of melody, but otherwise, David Comes to Life is the musical equivalent of a bullhorn and a blender, and all the more awesome for it."
 Consequence of Sounds Adam Kivel, while criticizing the narrative, wrote "The missteps of narrative are easily paved over by the energy, power, and fun of the music.
 As such, rather than feeling constrained or overwrought, this is a concept album where you can forget the concept for a while and just dive right in."

 Tiny Mix Tapes, on the other hand, was more mixed to the album, calling it "an overproduced mess."
 The review continued: "No matter how loud [Damian Abraham] yells, the music neuters him.
 Between the overlong, overstuffed songs and arrangements, ridiculous album concept and lyrical conceit, there’s no room left for the vicious, hurtling energy that first impressed me on Hidden Worlds best songs."

+David Comes to Life's second song, Queen of Hearts, was featured as the opening song in a The Campaign Trail mod titled "Obamanation", an incumbency simulator focused on Barack Obama's first term in office set in a universe where the Great Recession occurs under his term and not George W. Bush's.